/>

 Such immediate effects are usually short-term and treatable.
 Sometimes the treatment is simply eliminating the person's exposure to the source of the pollution, if it can be identified.

-Symptoms of some diseases, including asthma, hypersensitivity, pneumonitis, and humidifier fever may also show up soon after exposure to some indoor air pollutants.
+Symptoms of some diseases, including asthma, hypersensitivity, pneumonia, and humidifier fever may also show up soon after exposure to some indoor air pollutants.

 SBS consists of a group of non-specific symptoms, which according to a World Health Organisation (WHO) definition can include any of the following: